maxgio92/notes/content/notes/program-execution-environment.md

 Depending on the instruction set, the PC will be increased instruction by instruction by the instruction size (e.g. 8 bytes on 64 but Instruction Set Architectures).

-When compiling a program it will contain the instructions to be executed, that the CPU will fetch and execute, and how they're stored depends on the executable format.
-For example, considering the ELF format, the code is represented by the `.text` section.
+In an executable file, the machine code to be executed by the CPU is usually stored in a dedicated section, depending on the executable format.
+For example, in ELF (Executable and Linkable Format) the machine code is organized in the `.text` section.

 ![memory-program-counter-1](https://raw.githubusercontent.com/maxgio92/notes/14bdde325f646b53ee0b6501f0ba9d3ecbaded4f/content/notes/memory-cpu-program-counter.gif)
 ![memory-program-counter-2](https://raw.githubusercontent.com/maxgio92/notes/14bdde325f646b53ee0b6501f0ba9d3ecbaded4f/content/notes/memory-cpu-program-counter-1.gif)